Nynros/InternetSecurity/README.txt

 # InternetSecurity

 Topic: DNS Settings
-    Change the DNS settings on your internet-router to Quad9 (https://www.quad9.net/) Router -> DNS -> Primary DNS    9.9.9.9
-    Router -> DNS -> Secondary DNS  149.112.112.112
-    Reboot your router and check the DNS settings
+    Change the DNS settings on your internet-router to Quad9, its privacy focused (https://www.quad9.net/) Find the IP-adress on the back at your router (mostly https://192.168.0.1) Find the Name of the Admin-User on the back of your router Find the Password on the back of your router Webbrowser -> Router-Adress -> DNS -> Primary DNS    9.9.9.9 Webbrowser -> Router-Adress -> DNS -> Secondary DNS  149.112.112.112 Reboot your router and check the DNS settings

 Topic: Internet Browser
-    Use the Brave-Browser (https.//brave.com), its privacy focused Install and make the Brave-Browser default on your pc Install and make the Brave-Browser default on smartphone/tablet (iOS and Android Apps availiable) Change the following settings
+    Use the Brave-Browser, its privacy focused (https.//brave.com) Install and make the Brave-Browser default on your pc Install and make the Brave-Browser default on smartphone/tablet (iOS and Android Apps availiable) Change the following settings